xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 After a decade in the financial industry, I moved into the world of transmission system operators in 2024 and, as a Software Engineer, I modernize systems for maintaining grid stability with cloud-native applications.

-In 2022 and 2023, as a DevOps Engineer using Java, Spring Microservices, Angular, Ansible, and OpenShift, I supported the private cloud migration of a large international bank.

 Over the past decade, I have gained experience as Head of IT, IT Architect, Team and Project Leader, Scrum Master, Software Developer, DevOps Engineer, and in charge of IT operations for custom and standard software.